 From Sunday 2nd August 11:59pm masks are mandatory for all Victorians.
 You must wear a mask at all times if you are coming into our offices in Bendigo or Castlemaine.

-We ask that you do not visit our office if you are from Greater Melbourne or Mitchell Shire or have visited these lockdown areas in the past 14 days.
+We ask that you do not visit our office if you are from Greater Melbourne or have visited this area in the past 14 days.

 We are more than happy to accommodate your appointment via phone and videoconferencing so please don’t delay in contacting us if you need legal advice.